entangled/brei/docs/tasks.md

         if not self.always_run() and not self.needs_run() and not cfg.force_run:
             return

-        if self.runner is None or (self.path is None and self.script is None): return
+        if (self.path is None and self.script is None): return

-        runner = cfg.runners[self.runner]

         match self.stdin:
             case Variable(x):